CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 in the file named "electricity-or-utility-stocks-to-buy-list.txt" and also in the files named "s-and-p-500-large-list-of-stocks.txt" and "list-of-stock-symbols-to-scan.txt".
-***** The first command for the python file "stock-list-writer-for-list-of-stock-symbols-to-scan.py" will need about 1 hour to 2 hours to process the S&P 500 stock symbols.
+***** The first command for the python file "stock-list-writer-for-list-of-stock-symbols-to-scan.py" will need about 2.5 to 3.5 hours to process the S&P 500 stock symbols.
 All three python commands should continue working Monday through Friday because they work together to keep up to date on the latest stock market data. ***** The second command for the python file "performance-stock-list-writer.py"